As you’re rocking your baby to sleep, you think of what she will be when she grows up. A doctor? A carpenter? Maybe a lawyer?

 - If your living room is crowded with toys and your little one has enough clothes to go through multiple outfit changes a day, let your friends and family know that they can give your child an RESP contribution as a gift!
 Perfect for your child’s upcoming birthday.

-When the money in the RESP is withdrawn to pay for your child’s education, the investment growth and government grant portions of withdrawals are taxable under your child but not the contributor.
+When the money in the RESP is withdrawn to pay for your child’s education, the investment growth and government grant portions of withdrawals are taxable to your child but not the contributor.
 Since your child will likely have a low tax rate while attending school, taxes should be minimal compared to if you took it out.
-This is why it’s best for the child to withdraw these funds and not the contributor.